axgdev/ResilientFileLock/README.md

 # Xabe.FileLock.WithTimeout

 .NET Standard library providing exclusive lock on file.
 Additional functionality to acquire this lock with a timeout.
-Based on: [Xabe.Filelock](https://github.com/tomaszzmuda/Xabe.FileLock)
+Based on: [Xabe.Filelock](https://github.com/tomaszzmuda/Xabe.FileLock).
+Highly recommended to check out that library first, this library adds timeout possibilities as well as some additional mechanism to ensure it works for different processes in different computers.

-## Using ##
+## Using

-Install the [ResilientFileLock NuGet package](https://www.nuget.org/packages/ResilientFileLock "") via nuget:
+Install the [ResilientFileLock NuGet package](https://www.nuget.org/packages/ResilientFileLock) via nuget:

 	PM> Install-Package ResilientFileLock